skulpt/skulpt/functions.rst

 another good reason not to use global variables.
 As you can see, it makes your code confusing and difficult to understand.

+To cement all of these ideas even further lets look at one final example.
+Inside the ``square`` function we are going to make an assignment to the parameter ``x``  There's no good reason to do this other than to emphasize the fact that the parameter ``x`` is a local variable.
+If you step through the example in codelens you will see that although ``x`` is 0 in the local variables for ``square`` x remains 2 in the global scope.
+This is confusing to many beginning programmers who think that an assignment to a formal parameter will cause a change to the value of the variable that was used as the actual parameter; especially when the two share the same name.
+But this example demonstrates that that is clearly not how Python operates.

+.. codelens:: cl_change_parm

+    def square(x):
+        y = x * x
+        x = 0       # assign a new value to the parameter x return y

+    x = 2
+    z = square(x)
+    print(z)

 .. index::
     functional decomposition